MikePacey/Lancaster-HEC/docs/gpu.rst

   +------------------------------------+-----------------------------------------+

 The most relevant entry is the "SM Utilization (%)" line, which shows the average, minimum and maximum utilisation of GPU cores.
-The line above that labled "Max GPU Memory Used (bytes)" reports the maximum amount of GPU memory (not to confused the the compute node's main memory) used by the job.
+The line above that labelled "Max GPU Memory Used (bytes)" reports the maximum amount of GPU memory (not to be confused the the compute node's main memory) used by the job.

 Each jobs' GPU utilisation can also be monitored while running using the **qgputop** command.
-The command accepts two flags either "-u username" for all jobs run by the named user, or "-j jobid" to query a specific job.
+The command accepts two flags - either ``-u username`` for all jobs run by the named user, or ``-j jobid`` to query a specific job.

 .. code-block:: bash